dreamcatcher-tech/network/Inbox/2024-04-05 2138 broadcast channel per PID.md

 ?? what if the pierce runs a long time ?
 The client should do reconnection anyway.
 On reconnection, or on some timeout, it should re-read ?
 On first connect, it reads in full, to see if what it wants has been processed, and steps backwards ?

+Broadcast channels are flimsy.
+Recovery can use timestamps to get recent commits.

+The best time saver is to store helpful info along with the head write.